20+ Ways to To Make Your House Smell Like Christmas

 (I’m not a very good cookie-maker – but my girls were literally baking cookies as I worked on this post!
 And it smells YUMMY in here!)

-You could buy or make a Christmas potpourri that has cinnamon sticks, dried orange slices, whole cloves, and more in it.
+You could buy or make a Christmas potpourri that has cinnamon sticks, dried orange slices, whole cloves, and more in it and then add them to a bowl.
+You could also make your own!

 Reed diffusers, filled with scented oils (fragrance oil if they don’t bother you, or essential oils) are another lovely way to add some holiday aromas to your home without cooking.
 You can make a reed diffuser from any glass container – even a mason jar will do!